Oracle Cloud (OCI) Migration: Deployment Options, Methods, Downtime & Cost Guide

 3.3 Data Guard โ Near-Zero Downtime for Large Databases

 Build a physical standby in OCI, let it sync with the on-premises primary over the network, and when it is fully caught up, perform a switchover.
 Cutover downtime is just the switchover โ often seconds to a couple of minutes.
 This is the method for large, busy databases that cannot afford a long outage.
+If you already run Data Guard on-premises, the cloud standby is the same discipline pointed at a different data centre โ and the switchover mechanics are identical.

 3.4 GoldenGate โ Cross-Version, Heterogeneous, or Near-Zero with Validation